XPorted/xported-cli/docs/development.md

 1. Fork the repository.
 2. Create a new branch for your changes.
 3. Make your changes and commit them with a clear message.
-4. Ensure your code builds without warnings or errors.
+4. Ensure your code passes all tests and adheres to the coding standards.
+5. Ensure your code is documented.
+6. Push your changes to your forked repository.
-5. Submit a pull request to the main repository with a description of your changes.
+7. Create a pull request against the main repository.
+8. Provide a clear description of your changes and any relevant information.

 ## License
 XPorted is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for more details.